 The floral array is a loose cluster of several to many stalked flowers atop the stem, usually more than 5 flower heads.
 Flower stalks have hair.

 Habitat: Eastern or Annual Daisy Fleabane grows from a fibrous root system which may develop a taproot.
 It is found in moderately dry sunny places such as fields, roadsides, disturbed sites, in a variety of soils but competes best in poor soils.
 It is propagated by re-seeding.
 While this species is a summer bloomer, some plants may still set additional bloom in the fall.
-In scientific description of this plant, there are known intermediates between this species and E. strigosus.
+In scientific descriptions of this plant, there are known intermediates between this species and E. strigosus.

 Names: The genus name, Erigeron, is derived from two Greek words, either eri, meaning 'early' or erio, meaning 'woolly', and geron, meaning 'old man'.
 Thus a flower that has early flowers and gray to whitish seed heads, which in some species of Erigeron look woolly white like the head of an old man (more notes below).
 The species name, annuus, from the Latin means 'yearly', referring to the plant living only one season.
 The accepted author names of the plant classification are: First to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was amended by ‘Pers.’ which refers to Christiaan Hendrik Persoon (1761-1836), South African born botanist, educated in Europe, maintained a large herbarium, published Synopsis Plantarum, describing 20,000 species, but best known for his work in the fungi.